pion/webrtc/README.md

 * [backkem](https://github.com/backkem) - *SDP, Public API, Project Management*

 ## Project Ideas
-I am looking to support other interesting WebRTC projects, so if you have something to build please reach out! pion-WebRTC would make a great foundation for.
+We are looking to support other interesting WebRTC projects, so if you have something to build please reach out! pion-WebRTC would make a great foundation for.

 * Easy language bindings (Python)